Most Famous Guests: Queen Victoria, Queen Elizabeth II & Prince Phillip, Duke of Edinburgh.

 The 5 Star Inverlochy Castle is the ultimate in old fashioned sophistication and luxury and it has the added attraction of having one of Scotland’s finest restaurants, with food from the renowned father and son chef team; Albert and Michel Roux Jnr.

 There are 17 quite fabulous B&B rooms to choose from in this 5 Star Hotel, starting with what may be referred to as a basic double room here but might just be considered a luxury suite in many other hotels, to junior suites and one particularly opulent and spacious full suite.
-(Check your options on the booking page here.)
+Check out all your options on the booking page here.

 You can expect lots of space and comfortable elegant furnishings.
 The bathrooms too are spacious and well appointed and all come with a bathtub.
 As you can imagine some of the views from the castle and from the rooms can really be spectacular in all seasons.